dpharris/Arduino-Shell/README.md

 ### Changes to original Shell lib

 #### Yielding
-Since many scripts may be executing in (pseudo-)parallel, a script needs to yield back to the main code, so that all scripts get interpreted.
-This is done by yielding at each **D**elay and each **l**oop, **w**hile, **i**f, or **e**lse blocks, using the re-entry device described below.
-This allows the use of infinite whiles, for example, to appear to execute in parallel.
+Since many scripts may be executing in (pseudo-)parallel, a script needs to be able to yield back to the main code, so that all scripts are able to be interpreted.
+This is done by yielding at each **D**elay, and each **l**oop, **w**hile, **i**f, or **e**lse block, using the re-entry device described below.
+For example, this enables the use of infinite whiles-blocks to appear to execute in parallel.

 #### Re-entry
-To allow reentrancy, the code uses a switch-statement to allow the code to return to its previous location.
-Unfortunately, this meant replacing the central switch{} construct in the original Shell with if-then-else statements.
+To allow reentrancy, the code uses a switch-statement construct to allow the code to return to its previous location.
+Unfortunately, this required replacing the central switch{} construct of the original Shell with if-then-else statements.

 The guts of the method are contained in this macro:
 ```
 #define exec(x) \
     ctx->sctx=(void*)1;\